aerospike/aerospike-client-python/doc/client.rst

         .. seealso:: More information about the \
             batch helpers :ref:`aerospike_operation_helpers.batch`

+    .. method:: batch_read(keys: list, [bins: list], [policy_batch: dict]) -> BatchRecords

+        Read multiple records.

+        If a list of bins is not provided, return all the bins for each record.

+        If a list of bins is provided, return only these bins for the given list of records.

+        If an empty list of bins is provided, return only the metadata for each record.

+        :param list keys: The keys of the records to fetch.
+        :param list bins: List of bins to fetch for each record.
+        :param dict policy_batch: See :ref:`aerospike_batch_policies`.

+        :return: an instance of :class:`BatchRecords <aerospike_helpers.batch.records>`.

+        :raises: A subclass of :exc:`~aerospike.exception.AerospikeError`.

+        .. note:: Requires server version >= 6.0.0.

     .. method:: batch_operate(keys: list, ops: list, [policy_batch: dict], [policy_batch_write: dict]) -> BatchRecords

         Perform the same read/write transactions on multiple keys.